apriljoyagquiz/IT3205-TeamAbracaData/README.md

 </p>
 <p align = "justify">SDG 1 seeks to eradicate poverty in all of its forms worldwide.
 Its goals include ensuring that everyone, especially the poorest and most vulnerable, has equal access to economic resources; basic services; property and land control; natural resources; and new technologies.</p>

-<p align = "justify"> Poverty eradication is not a charitable task; it is an act of justice and the key to unlocking enormous human potential.
-Despite this, nearly half of the world's population is impoverished, and a lack of food and clean water kills thousands every day of the year.
-We can feed the hungry, eradicate disease, and give everyone in the world a chance to prosper and live a productive and rich life if we work together. </p>
+<p align = "justify"> Poverty eradication is not a charitable endeavor; it is an act of justice and the key to unlocking vast human potential.
+Despite this, nearly half of the world's population is impoverished, and thousands die daily due to a lack of food and safe drinking water.
+We can feed the hungry, eradicate disease, and give everyone in the world a chance to prosper and live a productive and prosperous life if we all work together. </p>

 ### Decent Work and Economic Growth